BlaT2512/homebridge-spanet/README.md

 ```
 NOTE: For best performance, and due to the number of accessories this device exposes it is recommended you run this plugin on a child bridge (Homebridge Web Interface > Plugins > homebridge-spanet > Bridge Settings).

+This also makes it easy to add the bridge in the Home app and create a room for the Spa, making all the spa accessories in their own room.

 # Setup
 Configure the plugin in Homebridge Web Interface > Plugins > homebridge-spanet > Settings